SHARE is the best way to care for yourself or a friend

 SHARE involves a team of professionals within Student Affairs who, along with student peer educators, work to develop and maintain a safe and healthy environment at Mount Allison University, free of sexual harassment, sexual assault, or discrimination based on sex, gender, or sexual orientation.

-SHARE offers advice by appointment to accommodate student schedules.
+SHARE offers advice by appointment with flexible time available to accommodate student schedules.

 Melody Petlock, SHARE Advisor